-As presented in Section 5.1.2, a class was recommended by NIOSH for addition to the SEC for all from October 1, 1943 to June 30, 1972.
-NIOSH found that it was infeasible to reconstruct doses for polonium, neptunium, and thorium due to inadequate monitoring (NIOSH 2009).
-The Hanford Site Description (ORAUT 2009b) contains a historical summary of work with polonium.
+As presented in Section 5.1.2, a class was added to the SEC for all employees from October 1, 1943 to June 30, 1972.
+NIOSH found that it was infeasible to reconstruct doses for polonium, neptunium. and thorium due to inadequate monitoring (NIOSH 2009).
+The Hanford Site Description (ORAUT 2010a) contains a historical summary of work with polonium.